Chairperson: David Baker, Ph.D.

 College of Health Sciences Policies

-Program Director: Doug Lobner, Ph.D.
+Program Director: Matthew Hearing, Ph.D.

 The Disciplinary Honors Program in Biomedical Sciences is designed for students to demonstrate exceptional work in the areas of research and community engagement, as well maintain high academic standards.
 Students involved in this program must go beyond normal expectations in these areas by generating an honors proposal that integrates coursework, research, community engagement, writing, and oral presentations into a coherent plan of work.
 There are two specific focuses within the program, one in which the emphasis is on scientific research and the other on community engagement, although all students must include some experience in each area.